Keytaro2/Termux-Desktop-Awesome/README.md

     **Note:** Mouse Mode only works if Lock Mode is unlocked.

   - **🔔 NOTIFICATION SYSTEM:** This is the standout feature of this desktop!
-The notification system fully integrates with Mouse Mode, Lock Mode, and screenshots.
+The notification system fully integrates with Mouse Mode and Lock Mode.
 It also displays real-time updates for:

      Screenshot.